JModi16/Pilates/README.md

 There is also another method of navigation, a preferred pathway through the site via ‘Quick Links’ located at the footer of all pages, enabling a first time user through the content.
 This is designed primarily for students who want to book a class their preferred running class.

 #### **Colour**

-To Follow !
+  * The Colour palette is a mixture of dark blue for the header, white colour for the main body and light blue for the footer.The buttons consists of blue colours too

-### **Fonts**
+### **Typography**

-I imported [Google Fonts]  with the google fonts imported link on each page ('https://fonts.googleapis.com/css2?family=Inter:wght@100..900&family=Macondo&display=swap')
+Fonts were imported from [Google Fonts](https://fonts.google.com/).

-I used the Inter Sans-Serif as the primary font and Mocando Cursive as the Secondary font as a backup in case the primary font failed.
+I used the "Inter" Sans-Serif as the primary font and Mocando Cursive as the Secondary font as a backup in case the primary font failed.
 I found the Inter Sans-Serif font is a user-friendly, outstanding and clean typeface that contributes the design.
 I love the way letters A, M and W stand out in each heading.
-I was inspired by using the Inter Sans-Serif font when I completed the BoardWalk Games site using on the Code Institute learning management system module. https://jmodi16.github.io/boardwalk-games/
+I was inspired by using the Inter Sans-Serif font when I completed the BoardWalk Games site using on the Code Institute learning management system module. https://jmodi16.github.io/boardwalk-games/ .
+I used the primary font "Inter" Sans-Serif for headings too.